tasbiha11/Python-Chatbot/README.md

 # Python Learning ChatBot

 Welcome to the Python Learning ChatBot!
-This interactive chatbot helps users learn Python through quizzes and answers to their questions.
+This interactive chatbot helps users learn Python.
+Users can ask basic question about Python and do quizzes.
 ## Features
 - Interactive quizzes on various Python topics.
 - User-friendly command-line interface and GUI.